csiAI/NYC-School-Bus-Service---Performance-Analysis/README.md

 # Data Structure & Initial Checks
 The data was obtained through a cvs file with a total of 250k rows.
 The csv file with the data can be found [here](https://drive.google.com/file/d/1Bq89xxzxvSu-_GNwjIZGt4jgnpVDSymp/view?usp=sharing)

 I have performed Data Cleaning and Exploratory Data Analysis using SQL.
-The SQL file with the code can be found I then created a dashboard in Tableau.
+The SQL file with the code is attached in this repository.
+I then created a dashboard in Tableau to display the key insights visually.

 # Executive Summary